andrevidela/Research-report/Thesis/index.md

 makePairOf x = (x, x)
 ```

 Without requiring a reference increment.
-Why? because the _type signature_ already informs the caller that `x` needs to have at least a reference count of 2 in order to be called by `makePairOf`.
+Why?
+Because the _type signature_ already informs the caller that `x` needs to have at least a reference count of 2 in order to be called by `makePairOf`.
 This defers the reference increment to the caller instead of the function.
-The deferring of reference counting is significant because it now allows the runtime to allocate a value with the correct reference count from the begining, instead of allocating it with a reference count of 1 and then incrementing it for each sharing.
+The deferring of reference counting is significant because it now allows the runtime to allocate a value with the correct reference count from the beginning, instead of allocating it with a reference count of 1 and then incrementing it for each sharing.
 Effectively cutting a large chunk of `inc` operations.

 ```haskell
 let 2 v = "hello" -- This already has a ref count of 2